Protect Your Idea: Non Disclosure Agreements Explained

 Client’s frequently call wanting to know how they can disclose the invention to a prototype maker, a manufacturer, an investor or a potential buyer without them stealing their idea.

-inventor who has the information and another party called the recipient that wants to receive the information.
+I usually suggest using a non-disclosure agreement, often called and NDA, to protect the confidentiality of their idea.
+A nondisclosure agreement is actually a contract between one party such as the inventor who has the information and another party called the recipient that wants to receive the information.
 The main purpose of the Non-disclosure agreement is to ensure that the information remains secret and is not stolen.

 In reviewing an NDA, there are five important elements to consider.

-The first is the definition of the confidential information.
+The first is the definition of confidential information.
 Ideally, the NDA sets forth the scope of information covered, without actually disclosing the secrets.

 The second element is identifying what information is not required to be protect held confidential by the receiving party.
 Usually, this is information that the recipient already knew, or becomes publicly known or is independently developed.

-The fourth is period of time, generally between 1-5 years, that that the recipient has to hold the information confidential.
+The fourth is period of time, generally between 1-5 years, that the recipient has to hold the information confidential.

-The fifth element are the miscellaneous conditions generally included at the end of every NDA.
-For example, these could include which state’s law will apply in the event the agreement is breached,
+The fifth element is the miscellaneous conditions generally included at the end of every NDA.
+For example, these could include which state’s law will apply in the event the agreement is breached, and a requirement that potential disputes be arbitrated.

 As you can see, a non-disclosure agreement can be fairly complex and requires skill and experience in its preparation and negotiation.
+The best advice is to have a Patent Attorney handle preparing and negotiating your NDA.

 We have over 35 years of experience in crafting and negotiating the terms of NDAs.